gamesensical/docs/docs/globals/entity.md

   **propname** | Name of the networked property.
   **value** | The property will be set to this value.
 For vectors or angles, separate the components by commas.
   **array_index** | Optional.
 If propname is an array, the value at this array index will be set.

+Sets the value of the property.
+For vectors or angles, pass three values.